Updated: February 12, 2013

 ruby -v

-Then sit back and relax as RubyGems downloads all the Rails-related gems and assembles the documentation.
-After a few minutes, you should end up with a dozen or so gems installed.
+Then sit back and relax as RubyGems downloads all the Rails-related gems.
+After a minute or so, you should end up with a couple dozen gems installed.

-7. Finally, verify that the latest version of Rails was successfully installed by typing
+11. Finally, verify that Rails 5 was successfully installed by typing

 rails -v